YouSuFe/Kitchen-Chaos/README.md

 # Kitchen-Chaos
- Interactive single-player game in which the player aims to deliver corresponding orders.
+ An interactive single-player game in which the player aims to deliver corresponding orders.
+# This version does not include multiplayer in it